How to Tell Male and Female Squash Blossoms Apart

 Squash plants are some of the fastest vegetables to grow in your home garden.
 Soon after planting, you get a big bushy plant with lots of leaves.
 If you have improved the soil to ensure sufficient phosphorus, you will also have lots of flowers, too (phosphorus increases blooms).

-But, it seems, no fruit.
+But, what if you have all those flowers, but no fruit?
 Or maybe you have seen some baby fruit, but they all wither and die after a few days old.
 What’s happening with your plants and how can you increase your fruit yield?
 There is a very simple solution to get your squash producing abundantly.

 There are a few reasons why you would need to identify male from female squash blossoms.
 First, you want to know which blossom is the one to eat (that would be the male!).
 Or, perhaps you want to pollinate your squash plants for higher production.